b1conrad/pico-debug/README.md

 and `%23` is the encoding of the `#` symbol

-These commands would show the `ui-context` (which pico-debug has alread done), show the basic UI information about the root pico, and change the color of the root pico to cyan.
+These commands would show the `ui-context` (which pico-debug has already done), show the basic UI information about the root pico, and change the color of the root pico to cyan
-(You can change it back with a similar command, using the color from its `box`.)
+(you can change it back with a similar command, using the color from its `box`).

 ## Some commands